Let’s take a look at this upcycled kitchen cart we finished for a client! It has some surprising details that you will love!

 She has an eye just like me!
-I can walk into a thrift store, an auction or a yard sale and spot certain pieces that I know have potential.
+I can walk into a thrift store, an auction, or a yard sale and spot certain pieces that I know have potential.

 This custom client is no different.

 Hubby removed the butcher block top and ran it through the planer.
 This machine completely removes dirt, grease, and marks that were on the top of the kitchen island.
 It would take me forever to sand it down to bare wood.
-The planer does this job in just minutes!
+The planner does this job in just minutes!
 It also corrects any warping that can occur with wood.